L101111/File-Integrity-Checker/README.md

         $ python3 IChecker.py

-Chose one of the two options(1 or 2), enter the directory and enjoy!
+Chose one of the two options(1 or 2) and enter the directory.

-#
+# Enjoy